fjarri/poetic_edda/README.rst

   know how long the stanza names in other chapters will be).
 * Proofread everything
 * Find a way to disable page breaks between comments and stanzas (seems to be the issue of longtable)
+* Find a way to not typeset \eddasepline if it is at the end of the page (can TeX even do that?)
+* Find a way to keep line separation in stanzas even when the line is too long (or just tune the column widths to avoid oversized hboxes in stanzas)
+* Do not break the line after ndash separating two numbers
 * Refactor scripts